 Festivals and Events

 Christmas in Costa Rica commences with Festival de la Luz held the second week of December when the capital city of San Jose is transformed into a garland of lights.
 A huge lighted parade takes place on the second Saturday at 6 p.m. traveling from Paseo Colon to El Parque de la Democracia.
 Every year almost 1500 musicians participate in the festival and it attracts over a million spectators from all around the world.

 Bullfights are another traditional event during the Costa Rica holiday season.
 In Costa Rica, it is against the law to hurt the bull in any way.
 It's not really a bullfight.
 It is actually a corrida, which means “run,” or a rodeo.
 At the event, 50-100 fighters enter the bullring.
 Once the bull is led into the ring, the objective is to outrun the animal without being horned, kicked, or trampled upon.

 In San Jose on December 26 and 27, there are two events that are worth attending.
 The first is a traditional parade featuring horses.
 The riders wear their traditional costumes and decorate their horses.
 The parade starts at Paseo Colón.
-The Carnival of Desamparados takes place on the December 27 and colorful state coaches are displayed and colorfully costumed participants dance to the rhythm of the bands.
+The Carnival of Desamparados (the homeless, in English) takes place on the December 27 with colorful state coaches on display and colorfully costumed participants dancing to the rhythm of the bands.